AhmadAlmasriDev/petra/testing.md

 </details>

 <details close>
 <summary>Contact Page</summary>

 ![Contact Page](documentation/test-valid-css.jpg)

 </details>

 <details close>
 <summary>Photo Page</summary>

 ![Photo Page](documentation/test-valid-css.jpg)

 </details>

 <details close>
 <summary>Style.css</summary>

 ![Style.css](documentation/test-valid-css.jpg)

 </details>

 - - -

 ### Lighthouse

 I used Lighthouse within the Chrome Developer Tools to test the performance, accessibility, best practices and SEO of the website.

 Overall, the lighthouse scores are very good, with one or two things that could be improved.
-To acieve better scores I converted all images to the webp format.
+To achieve better scores I converted all images to the webp format.

 ### Results